Line chart, housing demand vs. supply

 Y-axis: Index Level; x-axis: 2007-2022.

-Sources: Bloomberg, FactSet, and Wells Fargo Investment Institute.
-Monthly data from January 1, 2007 to February 28, 2022.
-NAHB/Wells Fargo Housing Market Index: monthly data from January 1, 2007 to March 31, 2022.
-NAR Housing Affordability Index: monthly data from January 1, 2007 to January 31, 2022.
+Sources: Bloomberg, U.S. Census Bureau, and Wells Fargo Investment Institute.
+Monthly data from January 1, 2007 to August 31, 2022.
+NAHB/Wells Fargo Housing Market Index: monthly data from January 1, 2007 to September 30, 2022.
+NAR Housing Affordability Index: monthly data from January 1, 2007 to July 31, 2022.
 SAAR = seasonally adjusted annual rate.
 NAHB (National Association of Home Builders)/Wells Fargo Housing Market Index is a widely watched gauge of the outlook for the U.S. housing sector.
 The NAR (National Association of Realtors®) Housing Affordability Index measures whether or not a typical family could qualify for a mortgage loan on a typical home.

-- The housing boom is showing early signs of cooling in response to recent increases in mortgage rates and the resulting pressure on affordability.
+- Housing activity is winding down in response to recent increases in mortgage rates and a resulting decline in affordability to a 33-year low.

-- A loss of housing momentum would undercut an important tailwind to the economic recovery, directly and indirectly, through its large ripple effect on other parts of the economy.
+- A loss of housing momentum is undercutting an important tailwind to the economic recovery, directly and indirectly, through its large ripple effect on other parts of the economy.